Disaster Recovery Personal Protection Act of 2006

 The Disaster Recovery Personal Protection Act of 2006 was a bill introduced in the United States Congress intended to prohibit the confiscation of legally possessed firearms during a disaster.
 Its provisions became law in the form of the Vitter Amendment to the Department of Homeland Security Appropriations Act of 2007.

 Background

 In the aftermath of Hurricane Katrina, New Orleans Chief of Police Eddie Compass ordered police and National Guard units to confiscate firearms from civilians who remained in the area.

 The National Rifle Association and Second Amendment Foundation filed a lawsuit against the city of New Orleans to place an emergency injunction forbidding such seizures from continuing.
-A temporary restraining order was granted September 23, 2005.
+A temporary restraining order was granted on September 23, 2005.